shakes76/PatternAnalysis-2024/recognition/48019022_GNN/README.md

 1. To select a model to train, change [this line](https://github.com/anthonylastnamengo/PatternAnalysis-2024/blob/b1280aff8f3637526ee9a34e0b542718c09f1e08/recognition/48019022_GNN/train.py#L128) in `train.py` to one of the above bracketed model types.
 If you wish to reproduce data splits, set a seed with [this line](https://github.com/anthonylastnamengo/PatternAnalysis-2024/blob/b1280aff8f3637526ee9a34e0b542718c09f1e08/recognition/48019022_GNN/train.py#L130).

-2. To train the model, run the following command:
+2. To train the model, first run `wandb login`, paste your API key, then run the following command:
    ```bash
    python train.py
    ```